Sinds 1787 betrouwbaar familiebedrijf

 14 dagen bedenktijd

-History of Andries de JongIn 1787, the same year that the Prussian troops invaded our country and besieged Amsterdam, rope maker Andries de Jong settled on the Singel directly opposite the Munttoren.
-A true craftsman, who processed yarns into rope along a line.
-His name would forever be associated with this store, which grew into a company in shipping supplies and related matters.
-His house can be seen in a painting by Isaac Ouwater (1750-1793) 'View of the Singel and the Munttoren'.
-It gives an idea of what his environment looked like at the time.
-Beautiful houses all around and the odd walker here and there.
-A graceful carriage with a palfrenier drawn by two white horses that ascends the narrow bridge between the Singel and the Binnen-Amstel.
-The water is a lot busier with sailing ships and cargo boats.
-Of course they all needed rope.
-There was still a port here until the mid-twentieth century.
-Now, after more than two centuries, the environment has changed radically.
-Andries de Jong 's four-storey shop building is located at the end of the busiest stretch of Singelgracht and, except for one house, on the corner of Kalverstraat.
-The narrow bridge that once became the widest bridge in Amsterdam through various extensions, the current Muntplein.
-Traffic rushes past from all sides, drowned out every fifteen minutes by the jubilant sounds of the carillon of the Munttoren.
-The flower market has been on the other side since 1862.
-All these changes took place right in front of the door of this special store.
-In 1847 Andries de Jong Jr. the rope making business to his brother-in-law G. Blokhuis and to Johan Lodewijk Krom.
-The latter heralds the Krom period, which continues to this day.
-Now it is Ian Krom, the 5th generation of the family to run the business and the 7th generation in a row of owners since its founding.
-Over time, Andries de Jong became a supplier of tarred and untarred cordage, lifting blocks, anchors, steel wire rope, packing and binding rope, ship supplies and brass bar and stair railings for use in the catering industry.
-The Amsterdam flag has been flying high for thirty years, because Andries de Jong has traditionally been known as a supplier of banners, flags and pennants, which were made for years in his own studio at Spui 26. (text: Els van Wageningen, see more about our history and other Amsterdam stores at www.winkelstories.com) |
+History of Andries de JongIn 1787 , the same year that Prussian troops invaded our country and besieged Amsterdam, ropemaker Andries de Jong established himself on the Singel canal, directly across from the Munttoren (Mint Tower).
+A true craftsman, he processed yarn into rope on a ropewalk.
+His name would forever be linked to this shop, which grew into a business specializing in ship supplies and related items.
+His house is depicted in a painting by Isaac Ouwater (1750-1793), "View of the Singel and the Munttoren."
+It gives a glimpse of what his surroundings looked like at the time.
+Magnificent houses surround it, and here and there, a few strollers.
+An elegant carriage drawn by two white horses, with a groom, crosses the narrow bridge between the Singel and the Binnen-Amstel.
+The water is much busier with sailing ships and cargo boats.
+Naturally, they all needed rope.
+Until the mid-twentieth century, there was still a harbor here.
+Now, after more than two centuries, the area has changed radically.
+Andries de Jong 's four-story shop stands at the end of the busiest stretch of the Singelgracht canal and, with one house remaining, on the corner of Kalverstraat.
+Through various expansions, the once narrow bridge became Amsterdam's widest bridge, now known as Muntplein.
+Traffic roars past from all directions, drowned out every fifteen minutes by the jubilant chimes of the Munttoren's carillon.
+The flower market has been located on the other side since 1862.
+All these changes took place right on the doorstep of this unique shop.
+In 1847, Andries de Jong Jr. handed over the rope-making business to his brother-in-law, G. Blokhuis, and to Johan Lodewijk Krom.
+The latter ushered in the Krom era, which continues to this day.
+Now, Ian Krom, the fifth generation of the family, runs the business and the seventh consecutive generation of owners since its founding.
+Over time, Andries de Jong became a supplier of tarred and untarred rope, hoisting blocks, anchors, steel wire rope, packing and binding twine, ship's supplies, and brass bar and stair railings for use in the hospitality industry.
+The Amsterdam flag has been flying high for thirty years, as Andries de Jong has traditionally been known as a supplier of banners, flags, and pennants, which were, incidentally, made for many years in their own workshop at Spui 26.
+(Text: Els van Wageningen.
+For more about our history and other Amsterdam shops, visit www.winkelstories.com) |

 |